 - Consider custom boxes with your logo stamped on them.
 If you order these in bulk, they are very affordable, and can really add to your brand experience!
-For example, these custom logo boxes come out to less than $2 a box.
+For example, these custom logo boxes come out to just around $3 a box.

 - Beware of sending perishables.
 Some things, like cookies, very rarely arrive in tact no matter how carefully they are packed.

 What do you think about client gifts?
 Tell me more in the comments below!